Running Conduit to the Second Floor: Revit MEP Tutorial

 Learn More

 I can then go to my floor plan view, grab it, and rotate it around.
-I could also grab here, right click, draw a conduit, come out, select here, right click, draw a conduit, go out, select here, right click, draw a conduit, and I'm just going to bring all of these out, there we go.
+I could also grab here, right-click, draw a conduit, come out, select here, right-click, draw a conduit, go out, select here, right-click, draw a conduit—and I'm just going to bring all of these out.
+There we go.
 Again, it's a very repetitive process.

-Yes, I could run one, but I want you guys to get used to, I could run one and then copy them all also, but I want you guys to get used to modeling.
+Yes, I could run one, and then copy them all also, but I want you guys to get used to modeling.
 And there we go.
-The other thing I need to go ahead and do is I'm going to go ahead and suck my section back a little bit, and
+The other thing I need to do is pull my section back a little bit, and

-Actually let's go ahead and cut through the conduit, and then I'm going to go ahead and align based on the center line to here, and it doesn't like it very much.
+Actually, let's go ahead and cut through the conduit, and then align based on the centerline to here—and it doesn't like it very much.

-So the best way to do this with conduit is I'm going to go DL for detail line, I'm going to draw a detail line from the center point of this guy here all the way across, AL for align, multiple alignment, pick on that line, and now I can just go ahead and align all those together.
+So the best way to do this with conduit is to go DL for detail line, draw a detail line from the center point of this guy here all the way across, AL for align, multiple alignment, pick on that line, and now I can just go ahead and align all those together.
 Again, I do that quite often by dialing those detail lines because it gives me almost a reference point, and then I just remember to erase the detail line later.
-Most of these conduit will be running to panel LP3 or PP3, so I'm going to go ahead now, draw a conduit, I'm going to go ahead and take it off at my angle of 135, and again, it's wanting to be difficult.
+Most of these conduit will be running to panel LP3 or PP3, so I'm going to go ahead now, draw a conduit, take it off at my angle of 135—and again, it’s wanting to be difficult.

-Again, I'm not being too worried about exactly how I'm running all this stuff.
+Again, I'm not too worried about exactly how I'm running all this stuff.
 I'm going to adjust it later on.
 I just want to get these angles in here.

 Come out just a little bit farther.
 I don't really want to be overlapping.
 Draw a conduit.